Bridging finance explained

 A bridging loan can, for many, be a viable way to raise a large amount of capital in a short space of time.
-With bridging loan specialists offering finance from £5,000 up to £250million, it’s evident that there are a lot of considerations for anyone considering bridging finance.
+With bridging loan specialists offering finance from £5,000 up to £250m, it’s obvious that there are a lot of considerations for anyone considering bridging finance.

-In simplest terms, bridging loan rates are much higher than mortgages.
-Some bridging finance companies charge 1.5% per month, as opposed to the 1.5% per annum that some borrowers are currently repaying on their mortgages.
+In simplest terms, bridging loan rates are much higher than mortgages, with some bridging finance companies charging 1.50% per month, as opposed to the 1.50% per annum that some borrowers are currently repaying on their mortgages.

-However, merely comparing bridging loan rates amongst various bridging finance providers is unlikely to paint the full picture.
-First off, a mortgage generally comes with a repayment plan of around 25 years.
-A bridging loan is typically offered with a 12-month term.
-The majority of borrowers repay early without penalties, and that is one of the many advantages of bridging finance, which we shall look at in more detail later.
+However, simply comparing bridging loan rates amongst various bridging finance providers is unlikely to paint the full picture.
+First off, a mortgage generally comes with a repayment plan of around 25 years, whereas a bridging loan is typically offered with a 12 month term, with the majority of borrowers repaying early without penalties – one of the many advantages of bridging finance which we shall look at in more detail later.

-The ultimate benefit of bridging finance is speed, with lenders able to process applications in less than half the time of a mortgage or personal loan application, and often by much larger amounts.
+The ultimate benefit of bridging finance is speed, with lenders able to process applications in less than half the time of a mortgage – I would say 1/10th of the time! or personal loan application, and often by much larger amounts.
 So before we consider all of the pros and cons of bridging finance, let’s start with an obvious question:

-Many people like to think of a bridging loan as a short term mortgage.
-Indeed there are some similarities in how the finance works.
+Many people like to think of a bridging loan as a short-term mortgage, and indeed there are some similarities in how the finance works.
 The first is the charge which the lender will take over the property.

 Just like a mortgage, the bridging finance company will secure its loan by taking a charge over the property.
-Some banks do provide bridging finance, but it’s not their preferred way of doing business.
-It is a good idea to compare the services of specific bridging loan specialists.
+Some banks do provide bridging finance, but it’s not their preferred way of doing business, hence it is a good idea to compare the services of specific bridging loan specialists.

-This charge means that the borrower cannot raise additional funds against the property without their consent.
-Just like a mortgage, this also means that the lender can force the sale of the property if the bridging loan is not repaid.
+This charge means that that the property cant be sold without repaying the loan from the sale proceeds as well as the borrower cannot raise additional funds against the property without their consent and, just like a mortgage, also means that the lender can force the sale of the property if the bridging loan is not being repaid.

 The final similarity is that the amount of the bridging loan is dependent upon the value of the property.
-Naturally, if the bridging finance is for a development, then factors such as the Gross Development Value need to be taken into consideration.
-We’ll touch on those calculations later on as well.
+Naturally, if the bridging finance is for a development, then factors such as the Gross Development Value (GDV) need to be taken into consideration, and we’ll touch on those calculations later on as well.